-Since it was designated last year as Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology, The Music High School Attached to the Faculty of Music, Tokyo University of the Arts (MHS) has been very active.
-This project aims to nurture global leaders who can play an active role internationally in the future, and our school is the only arts-oriented high school to receive this designation.
-Our school is the only SGH designated school among artistic high schools in the country.
-Through a variety of efforts implemented in the course of five years, MHS sets as its objective the achievement of further development substantially on the basis of a strong collaborative partnership with the Tokyo University of the Arts.
+The Music High School Attached to the Faculty of Music, Tokyo University of the Arts (MHS) has been very active since it was designated in 2016 as a Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology.
+This project aims to nurture global leaders who can play an active role internationally in the future.
+Our school is the only arts-oriented high school to receive this designation.
+Through a variety of efforts implemented over the five-year period ending in 2020, MHS aims to further improve and develop based on its collaborative partnership with the Tokyo University of the Arts.

-The MHS was established in 1954, when the Japanese economy was in its post-war recovery period.
+MHS was established in 1954 while the Japanese economy was in its post-war recovery period.
 It was the result of strong will on the part of the stakeholders who all shared a passion for early specialized music education.
-From 1999, the Traditional Japanese Music specialization was added to the original composition and instrument (Piano/String Instruments / Wind Instruments and Percussion) specializations, and each grade level has a capacity of 40 students who are highly individualistic learners aiming to become future musicians.
-Although there are many Music High Schools in Japan, ours is the only one with specializations in both Western Music and Traditional Japanese Music.
-Also, as more than 20 years have passed since the school moved from its original location in Ochanomizu to Ueno in 1995, degradation of buildings and facilities was becoming a problem, but in the last few years we have almost finished renovating the school interior.
-We will continue to take advantage of our location next to the university to promote close collaborative cooperation between the MHS and Tokyo University of the Arts.
-This cooperation will not only be in major courses, but also in solfège, music theory, orchestra, chamber music, and in foreign language education with a focus on English.
+In 1999 traditional Japanese music was added to the original composition and instrument (piano, string, wind and percussion) specializations.
+Each grade level has a capacity of 40 students, all of whom are highly individualistic learners aiming to become future musicians.
+Although there are many music high schools in Japan, ours is the only one with specializations in both Western music and traditional Japanese music.
+We believe it is important to make use of this characteristic in the education we provide.
+As more than 20 years have passed since the school moved from its original location in Ochanomizu to Ueno in 1995, the degradation of buildings and facilities was becoming apparent.
+However, over the last several years campus renovations have been carried out and are now completed.
+We will maximize the utilization of our location next to the Tokyo University of the Arts to promote close cooperation between the high school and the university.
+This cooperation will not only be in major courses, but also in music courses such as solfège, music theory, orchestra, and chamber music.
+Cooperation will also extend into the area of language education.
+As a part of the SGH project from this school year it has been made possible to select primary classes in German and French in addition to English.

-Since the MHS was established 63 years ago, the circumstances surrounding Japanese culture and music have changed dramatically, and the awareness and thinking that people have toward music have changed as well.
-In such conditions, as we recruit students with strong musical ambitions from all over the country and improve their human nature, we also provide highly specialized music education in collaboration with the university, and promote the creation of an educational environment adapted to the 21st century.
-While learning musical skills and mental attitude that will be their foundation in the future in this advantaged environment, the MHS students are expected to discover themselves and the way music should be structured as they work with their junior and senior schoolmates.
+Since MHS was established 64 years ago, the circumstances surrounding Japanese society and music have changed dramatically, and the awareness and thinking that people have toward music have changed as well.
+Within these conditions we gather together students with strong musical ambitions from all over the country.
+As we help these students improve themselves, we also provide high-level specialized music education in collaboration with the university.
+In this manner we are preserving the special character that MHS has possessed since its establishment.
+In addition, we promote the creation of an educational environment adapted to the 21st century.
+While in this rich environment students learn the musical skills and mental attitude that will be their future grounding.
+They are expected to discover themselves and the way music should be structured as they work with their junior and senior schoolmates.
 The MHS teaching staff and university professors watch over them and offer their solid support.

-This year we welcomed 42 new students with high motivation to MHS.
-You are only able to open up a new path in your life, a life that you only live once.
-We sincerely hope that everyone across the country wishing to undertake music seriously will come and study at our school.
+This year we welcomed 39 highly motivated new students to MHS.
+Life is only lived once, and the only person that can find your path in life is you.
+We sincerely hope that everyone across the country wishing to learn music seriously will come and study at our school.

 The Music High School Attached to the Faculty of Music, Tokyo University of the Arts